The Remarkable Italy and its Smaller Charms

 Today there are about 1500 Trulli in Alberobello.
 The originality of Alberobello undoubtedly lies in the Trulli, but if you still want to visit a museum, you can visit the Museo del Territorio Casa Pezzolla where tools and objects are related to the traditions and folklore of the Trulli.

 Bari – The Capital of Puglia

-Bari is a port city is located on the Adriatic Sea and is the second most important economic, educational and port center in southern Italy.
-The town is fascinating and definitely has a lot to offer to a keen traveler.
-Old Bari or Bari Vecchia, enchants you with its narrow winding streets that will turn you into a discoverer of Bari’s treasures.
+Bari is a port city is located on the Adriatic Sea and is the second most important economic, educational and port centre in southern Italy.
+The town is fascinating and definitely has a lot to offer to a keen traveller.
+Old Bari or Bari Vecchia enchants you with its narrow winding streets that will turn you into a discoverer of Bari’s treasures.